 Saltbox home plans originated in New England and are a perfect example of Colonial style architecture.
-First seen around 1650, the simplicity of Saltbox style homes remained popular throughout Colonial and Early American times.
-Named after the Colonial saltbox they resemble, the Saltbox home usually has no ornamentation and its exterior is adorned with shingle or clapboard siding.
-Saltbox homes have just one story in the back and two stories in the front.
-The flat front and central chimney are recognizable features, but the asymmetry of the unequal sides and the long, low rear roofline are the most distinctive features of the Saltbox style home.
+First seen around 1650, their simplicity remained popular throughout Colonial and Early American times.
+Named after the Colonial saltbox they resemble, they usually have no ornamentation and their exterior is adorned with shingle or clapboard siding.
+These homes have just one story in the back and two stories in the front.
+The flat front and central chimney are recognizable features, but the asymmetry of the unequal sides and the long, low rear roof line are the most distinctive features of Saltbox style homes.
 The extended space at the rear of this style lends itself to the modern desire for an open design, while presenting a simple Traditional look from the street.

 home | Search Results

-Our collection features beautiful Saltbox house plans, with detailed floor plans to help you visualize your new designer home.
-With such a wide selection, you are sure to find a plan to fit your style.
-Find a dream home to be built for you.
-Check out House Plans and More for our selection of Saltbox floor plans that you are sure to love.
+Our collection includes unique Saltbox house plans, with detailed floor plans to help you visualize your new home.
+With such a wide selection, you are sure to find a plan to fit your personal style.
+Find the perfect dream home to build just for you.
+Check out House Plans and More for our selection of Saltbox home plans that you are sure to love.

 © Copyright 2014 houseplansandmore.com, A division of HDA, Inc. All Rights Reserved.